atul0412/task_management-frontend/README.md

 1- first clone the repository
 2- run the command npm install
 3- run the command npm run dev
+4- after run the server first signup the user
+5- login with the same credentials
+6- manage tasks

 ## Getting Started